RubenCentenoRoman/Optimizing-Business-with-Gaming-Behavior-Analytics/README.md

 Key Demographic Insights:

 Most players are from the USA (40% are from the USA).
-Most players are Male (60% is Male).
+Most players are Male (60% are Male).
-Most players are from ages 28 to 31 Years old (12% are from 28-31 Years old).
+Most players are from ages 28 to 31 Years old (12% are from 28 to 31 Years old).
 No game genre is noticeably played more than another (Out of the following: Sports, Action, Simulation, Strategy and RPG).

-## <p align="center" name="age-gender">**Average Session Duration and Engagement level by Age and Gender**:</p>
+## <p align="center" name="age-gender">**Average Session Duration and Engagement Level by Age and Gender**:</p>
 ![Age Gender_AvgSession Engagement](https://github.com/user-attachments/assets/d769d21b-4a99-44b5-b6aa-18d9248a96a1)

 Key Engagement Insights:

-Most players that play from 137-179 Minutes on Average, are from the ages 40-49 Years old (28% is 40-49 Years old).
+Most players that play from 137 to 179 Minutes, on Average, are from the ages of 40 and 49 years old (28% are 40–49 Years old).
-Most players that play from 137-179 Minutes on Average, are Males (60% is Male).
+Most players that play from 137 to 179 Minutes, on Average, are Males (60% are Male).
-Most players that have a High engagement, are from the ages 40-49 Years old (28% is 40-49 Years old).
+Most players that have a High engagement, are from the ages 40–49 Years old (28% are 40–49 Years old).
-Most players that have a High engagement, are Males (59% is Male).
+Most players who have High engagement, are Males (59% are Male).

 ## <p align="center" name="genre">**Average Session Time vs. Engagement by Genre**:</p>
 ![GenreAvgSession Engagement](https://github.com/user-attachments/assets/cb498bda-7f9e-4299-90af-e2192aca978e)